-My latest book is now available in Kindle format: The Catholic Marriage Bed: A book of Roman Catholic moral theology.
+My latest book is now available in Kindle format: The Catholic Marriage Bed: Revised Edition [Nov.
+2019].
 The print edition should be available sometime next week, hopefully.

 This book addresses a single question in ethics: Which sexual acts are moral between a husband and wife?